 - Subscribe to Dr. Quave’s YouTube Channel: TeachEthnobotany YouTube Channel

-You can make a charitable donation to support research underway at the Quave Research Group through the Emory University Giving website.
+You can make a charitable donation to support research underway at the Quave Research Group through our direct link to the Emory University Giving website.
 Donations are critical to supporting student research and training in the Quave lab.
 Help us make the next breakthrough in treating antibiotic resistant infections!

 If you want to cite this website: